aptos-labs/aptos-core/ecosystem/sf-indexer/aptos-sf-indexer/README.md

 > - Diesel uses the `DATABASE_URL` env var to connect to the database.
 > - Diesel CLI can be installed via cargo, e.g., `cargo install diesel_cli --no-default-features --features postgres`.
 > - `diesel migration run` sets up the database and runs all available migrations.
-> - Aptos tests use the `INDEXER_DATABASE_URL` env var.
-It needs to be set for the relevant tests to run.
 > - Postgres can be [installed and run via brew](https://wiki.postgresql.org/wiki/Homebrew).

 ## Adding new tables / Updating tables with Diesel